rome/tools/GOVERNANCE.md

 - Governance changes: simple majority (over 50%) conducted via GitHub PR approval.
 - Core contributor membership: overwhelming majority (over 70%) conducted in the `#contributors-private` Discord channel.

-A director may initiate a vote for any unlisted project decision.
-Core contributors can request a vote by contacting a director.
+A steward may initiate a vote for any unlisted project decision.
+Core contributors can request a vote by contacting a steward.

 ### Rules

 - Members may abstain from a vote.
 - Members who do not vote within 7 days will automatically abstain.
-- Directors may reduce the 7 day automatic abstain for urgent decisions.
+- Stewards may reduce the 7 day automatic abstain for urgent decisions.
-- Directors reserve the right to veto approval with a publicly disclosed reason.
+- Stewards reserve the right to veto approval with a publicly disclosed reason.

 ## Code review